Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 ## (Wasm?
 Rust?)
 - wasm is like assembler for the browser
 - stronger security guarantees built into the language
-- currently mostly browser, there are initiatives to provide a runtime for bare-metal (kinda jvm/graal? like)
+- currently mostly browser, there are projects working to provide a runtime for bare-metal (kinda jvm/graal? like)
 - rust is a systems programming language with focus on safety and performance
 - also has very nice tooling for wasm